-Young people in Tasmania’s south east are receiving support to achieve their dreams and goals locally, thanks to a program run by Clarence City Council in June.
+Young people in Tasmania’s south east are receiving support to achieve their dreams and goals locally, thanks to a joint program run in June by Sorell, Tasman, Glamorgan Spring-Bay and Clarence City Councils.

 The South East Region Development Association (SERDA) Youth Project is coordinated by former AFL draftee Sam Siggins, and helps the region’s youth to develop their employability skills and introduces them to local employers.